Get in touch

 Insights

-Date and time: Thursday 25th September at 11:00 CET Duration: 30 minutes Format: Online webinar (GoToWebinar platform) Overview Many companies claim to have grievance mechanisms in place.
-However, these systems are often ineffective, nothin…
+This webinar has already taken place Overview Many companies claim to have grievance mechanisms in place.
+However, these systems are often ineffective, nothing more than whistleblowing hotlines, suggestion boxes, or processes that rare…

 Summary: Mining certifications like Copper Mark and IRMA aim to improve environmental and social practices in the industry.
 While they offer competitive advantages and attract ESG-focused investors, they also pose challenges, especially for…